Employer of Record

 Life and Personal Accident Insurance

 Employers typically provide group life insurance covering all employees, with premiums fully paid by the employer.
-Standard coverage includes:
+Standard coverage often includes:

 Short-Term Sickness Benefits